okorach/sonar-tools/README.md

 sonar-findings-export >all_issues.csv

 # Exports all issues of project myProjectKey
-sonar-findings-export -k myProjectKey -o project_issues.csv
+sonar-findings-export -k myProjectKey -f project_issues.csv

 # Exports all false positive and won't fix issues across all projects
-sonar-findings-export -r FALSE-POSITIVE,WONTFIX -o fp_wf.json
+sonar-findings-export -r FALSE-POSITIVE,WONTFIX -f fp_wf.json

 # Exports all issues created in 2020
-sonar-findings-export -a 2020-01-01 -b 2020-12-31 -o issues_created_in_2020.csv
+sonar-findings-export -a 2020-01-01 -b 2020-12-31 -f issues_created_in_2020.csv

 # Exports all vulnerabilities and bugs
 sonar-findings-export -types VULNERABILITY,BUG -f json >bugs_and_vulnerabilities.json